Evernham Motorsports: Car No. 9 history

 Kasey Kahne's 9 car in his rookie season of 2004.

 Elliott was replaced by rookie driver Kasey Kahne, a successful open-wheel racer just starting to gain respect in the Busch Series, who left a development contract with Ford to sign with Evernham's Dodge team for the 2004 season.
 Tommy Baldwin Jr. would serve as crew chief for the No. 9 team.
-Kahne was arguably the least accomplished driver in a strong rookie class that included Busch Series winners Brian Vickers (the 2003 Champion), Scott Riggs, Scott Wimmer, and Johnny Sauter as well as Craftsman Truck Series winner Brendan Gaughan.
+Kahne was arguably the least accomplished driver in a rookie class that included Busch Series winners Brian Vickers (the 2003 Champion), Scott Riggs, Scott Wimmer, and Johnny Sauter, as well as Craftsman Truck Series winner Brendan Gaughan.
 Kahne would have the strongest performance out of all the young drivers, earning three second-place finishes through the first eleven races and five on the season, including two close finishes with Matt Kenseth and Elliott Sadler.
 Kahne earned four poles and 14 Top 10 finishes to score a 13th-place finish in points, winning the Rookie of the Year honors by over 100 points.
-In 2005, he won the spring Richmond race, but finished a disappointing 23rd in the final point standings.
+In 2005, he won the spring Richmond race, but finished 23rd in the final point standings.

 Near the end of the 2005 season, Evernham initiated a crew swap between his teams, citing performance issues with both cars.
 As a result, Kahne received most of what was Mayfield's team from 2005.
 In 2006, Kahne won six races, including the prestigious Coca-Cola 600 at Lowe's Motor Speedway in May.
 He also made his first Chase for the Nextel Cup, finishing eighth in the standings at the end of the season.
 His six wins were a series high in 2006 and he also tied for the most pole awards with Kurt Busch at six.
 On September 18, 2007, it was announced that Budweiser would sponsor the No. 9 car beginning in 2008, after Dodge Dealers/Mopar/UAW had sponsored the team since 2001.
 In his first year with the Budweiser sponsorship, Kahne had two wins and finished 14th in points.